livrubyjane/Echosketch/README.md

 - Google Gemini (Google Cloud AI Infrastructure) — Story Director
 - Hugging Face SDXL — Visual Artist
 - Edge TTS — Narrator

+## Multimodal AI Pipeline

+EchoSketch combines multiple AI systems into a unified pipeline:

+- **Gemini (Google GenAI SDK)** generates structured narrative prompts.
+- **SDXL via Hugging Face** converts prompts into stylized illustrations.
+- **Edge TTS** produces narration for each panel.
+- **FastAPI** orchestrates the pipeline and synchronizes story text, images, and audio.

 ---

 ## ☁️ Google Cloud Usage

-EchoSketch uses Google’s Gemini large language models through the Google AI Studio API.
-Gemini runs on Google Cloud’s generative AI infrastructure, enabling scalable and reliable story generation.
+EchoSketch uses Google's Gemini large language models through the **Google Generative AI SDK**, which provides access to Gemini models running on **Google Cloud’s generative AI infrastructure**.

-This allows EchoSketch to convert simple prompts into structured story arcs that drive the visual storyboard generation pipeline.
+The backend service interacts with Gemini to generate structured story arcs that drive the storyboard pipeline.
+These prompts are then used to generate stylized images and narration.

+The application architecture is designed to be deployed on **Google Cloud Run**, allowing the FastAPI backend to scale automatically while serving the React frontend.

 ---